 Wow, powerful statements, by the way.

-That is John Dowd, the former attorney for Donald Trump, uh, making a pretty bold prediction on ABC News.
+That is John Dowd, the former attorney for Donald Trump, making a pretty bold prediction on ABC News.

 We do have a lot of deep state news on our Hannity Deep State Watch today.

-Now we've been investigating this for a long time.
+And we've been investigating this for a long time.

 When that came up first, look at what happened.

-And secondly, she had claimed under oath, Uma Abedeen, that she didn't know about Hillary Server.
+And secondly, she had claimed under oath, Uma Abedeen, that she didn't know about Hillary server.

-Now, on top of that, the news yesterday was huge, a bipartisan Senate committee investigating all of this Trump Russia collusion.
+Now, on top of that, the news yesterday was huge, a bipartisan Senate committee investigating all of this Trump-Russia collusion.

 Well, they have found nothing.